-For our Adwords clients, we not only have call tracking on every page of their website including landing pages, we also set up local and toll-free static numbers that we use to track AdWords call extensions.
-Call extensions in AdWords allow prospects to call you directly from your ad without even going to your site!
+For our Google Ads ( formerly AdWords) clients, we not only have call tracking on every page of their website including landing pages, we also set up local and toll-free static numbers that we use to track call extensions.
+Call extensions in Google Ads allow prospects to call you directly from your ad without even going to your site!
 Ever click a phone icon on an ad on your mobile smart phone?
 How cool is that?
-We also put static call tracking numbers on our banner ad designs, so that we can track the calls coming from our remarketing or display ad campaigns when people are surfing the web on their favorite celebrity, sports, business or news websites that have relationship with Google Adwords.
+We also put static call tracking numbers on our banner ad designs, so that we can track the calls coming from our remarketing or display ad campaigns when people are surfing the web on their favorite celebrity, sports, business or news websites that have relationship with Google Ads.
 For our Social Media Marketing Clients, we put static call tracking numbers in our native advertising content to track conversions.
 You know… the ads that are in your news feed that are blended with your friends’ posts.
 Do you have a landing page which tests a special offer or is meant to increase conversions from your Pay Per Click prospects?
 Track all of your calls.
 There are so many reasons to love call tracking!

 - What is the quality of your paid advertising phone leads?: So after getting the correct lead counts, you can spot check the recorded calls and determine the quality of the leads.
 Are these really potential customers?
 You may find that you get tons of non lead inferring questions, those calls may be people looking for your brand name that are already customers, and called through an ad when they were looking for your contact info on Google.
 You can then adjust your PPC campaigns that are bidding on your brand names by removing the phone extensions from those ads to reduce these non-leads.

 - Is your email marketing being fully maximized?: You can track calls from your email automation messages and not just clicks to your landing pages.